CLT for generalized patterned random matrices: a unified approach: LES for independent entries

-Now, suppose $C$ is a cluster of $G_W$ of size greater than 2.
+Now, suppose $C$ is a cluster of $G_W$ of size $r \geq 2$.
 Then by the definition of special partition, $W_C$ is a clique sentence and it follows that $S_{W_C}$ contains a letter that appears $r=\# C$ times and all other letters appear twice.
-By condition $(i)$ of Theorem \ref{thm:unified_moments_p_odd}, the entries of $A_n$ obeys Assumption \ref{assump: x_i all moments}.
-Therefore, we have
+Since $\{x_i\}$ obeys Assumption \ref{assump: x_i all moments},

-Substituting back the expression of expectation in (\ref{eqn : E eta power k odd}), we get the result. \end{proof} \begin{remark} Observe that if the entries are not identically distributed, then the quantity $\mathbb{E} \big( \prod_{i=1}^k (x_{\pi_{i}}- \mathbb{E}x_{\pi_{i}} )\big)$ need not be same for two different $k$-tuples of circuits from $\Pi_{L_n,\Delta_n}(W)$.
-This is the reason that in comparison to Assumption \ref{assum: 4 moments} for even degree monomial ($p$ even), we need a stronger assumption (Assumption \ref{assump: x_i all moments}) to deal with odd degree monomial ($p$ odd). \end{remark}
+Substituting back in the expression of expectation in (\ref{eqn : E eta power k odd}), we get the result. \end{proof} \begin{remark} Observe that if the entries are not identically distributed, then $\mathbb{E} \big(\prod_{i=1}^k (x_{\pi_{i}}- \mathbb{E}x_{\pi_{i}} )\big)$ need not be same for two different $k$-tuples of circuits from $\Pi_{L_n,\Delta_n}(W)$.
+This is the reason that in comparison to Assumption \ref{assum: 4 moments} for even degree monomial ($p$ even), we need a stronger assumption (Assumption \ref{assump: x_i all moments}) to deal with odd degree monomial test functions ($p$ odd). \end{remark}